An interactive overview of the Auckland Islands.

 Acknowledgement: Colin Miskelly, Birds Online.

-This interactive was adapted from resources produced by Nick Kingston from Birkenhead College, who joined the Young Blake Expedition to the Subantarctic Islands as the Sir Peter Blake Trust Educator in February 2015.
+This interactive was adapted from resources produced by Nick Kingston from Birkenhead College, who joined the Young Blake Expedition to the Subantarctic as the Sir Peter Blake Trust Educator in February 2015.